tduplantis83/SpringMVCFilmCRUD/README.md

 filmUpdate.jsp: filmUpdate allows the user to change any field they choose for a film.

-home.jsp: The homepage contains two bootstrap buttons which map to filmLookup.jsp(Film Lookup) and filmCrate.jsp(Add a Film).
+home.jsp: The homepage contains two bootstrap buttons which map to filmLookup.jsp(Film Lookup) and filmCreate.jsp(Add a Film).